 A List of Gluten Free Foods to Help You Shop for the Gluten Free Diet

-When you go shopping for the diet it is important to know what you can and can't eat.
-So if you are new to the diet, and you came to this page first, please read the section on Kitchen Prep (3 pages) and the section on Healing (6 pages) before going shopping.
+If you are new to the gluten free diet, and you came to this page first, please read the section on Kitchen Prep (3 pages) and the section on Healing (6 pages) before going shopping.
 You can read other sections as you have time, but those two sections are essential reading before going shopping.

 store aisle vegetables